 In order to better understand how insulating products work it is important to understand what R-Values measure.
 R-Value is the measurement of resistance of heat flow through a particular product.
 The higher the R-Value, the greater the product’s resistance to heat transfer.

-A number of other terms used when describing a products energy rating:
+A number of other terms are used when describing a products energy rating:

 This R-Value is often never achieved in real world applications.
-Batt type insulation needs a space to full expand in order to achieve its stated R-Value.
-In practice when insulation is installed it is compressed thereby reducing its stated R-Value.
+Batt type insulation needs a space to fully expand into in order to achieve its stated R-Value.
+In practice, when insulation is installed it is compressed thereby reducing its stated R-Value.

-When choosing methods to insulate your home, the products with the greatest return on investment are those products with little or no thermal breaks, that have a high resistance to heat transfer and that can be installed in a manner that conforms to their true R rating.
+When choosing methods to insulate your home, the products with the greatest return on investment are those products with little or no thermal breaks, that have a high resistance to heat transfer and that can be installed in a manner that conforms to their true R-Value.